voodoo/caveman-guide/src/content/blog/30-this-is-the-end/index.md

 Writing "Caveman's Guide to Surviving the Modern Industrial Landscape" has been a labor of love, born out of my own journey from developer to modern-day caveman.
 I am grateful for the opportunity to share these insights and stories with you, and I hope they have inspired you to see the world through a slightly different lens.

 In the end, survival is not just about enduring; it's about thriving.
 It's about finding joy in the simple things, seeking knowledge, and maintaining a sense of wonder and humor in the face of life's challenges.
-So, dear reader, as you step back into the hustle and bustle of modern life, carry these lessons with you, and remember: you have the heart of a caveman, and you are more capable than you know.
+You have the heart of a caveman, and you are more capable than you know.

----

-Thank you for joining me on this adventure.
-Here's to surviving—and thriving—in the modern industrial landscape, one step (and one low-carb meal) at a time.